Mehmed Şevket Eygi: Ideology

 Ozan Ekin Gökşin argues that, "rightists such as Mehmet Şevket Eygi (…) were the standard bearers" of the conspiracy theory that, "the cadres who founded the Turkish Republic consisted of the elite of Thessaloniki immigrants who converted from Judaism to Islam, but who secretly performed their own religious rituals."
 Rıfat Bali outlines that, Eygi spread the conspiracy theory that the group of the Dönme Jews were responsible for the Armenian Genocide, and that Eygi believed that "it wasn't the Muslim Turks who committed [atrocities against the Armenians]".
 Furthermore, Bali describes Mehmed Şevket Eygi as one of those "political players" and "propagandists" that were responsible for "establishing antisemitism" in post-1946 Turkey.
 The German Interior Ministry also considered Eygi to be an anti-Semite, who had been spreading the "Dönme Delusions" conspiracy theory since the 1960s.
-The German Amadeu Antonio Foundation called Eygi's 1999 book Yahudi Türkler yahut Sabetaycilar an "anti-Semitic conspiracy theory book".
+The German Amadeu Antonio Foundation called Eygi's 1999 book Yahudi Türkler yahut Sabetaycılar an "anti-Semitic conspiracy theory book".

-Eygi "[depicted Kurds] as non-Muslims that adhere to pagan beliefs".
 He propagated the conspiracy theory that "[t]here are more than one million Crypto Jews in Turkey", with "some of them" being "Crypto Kurds, Kurdish Jews".
 In addition to that, Eygi believed that "there are more than one million Crypto Christians in [Turkey]".
-In his 2005 article "State, Law, Civil Society and Islam in Contemporary Turkey", Ihsan Yilmaz describes that, Eygi also spread Papacy conspiracy theories.
+In his 2005 article "State, Law, Civil Society and Islam in Contemporary Turkey", İhsan Yılmaz describes that, Eygi also spread Papacy conspiracy theories.
 He argues that "Whatever topic Eygi [wrote] about in his column, he (…) somewhat fiercely [alleged] that some groups are the secret agents of the Papacy in Turkey."
 On February 16, 1969, Eygi published an article in the Bugün newspaper entitled "Get Ready for Jihad" in which he claims that a "total war between Muslims and red infidels has become inevitable".
 Mustafa Yalçıner writes that Eygi is a "Bloody Sunday Instigator".
 According to Yalçıner, Eygi called upon the Muslim population to fight back against the "red infidels" with their own weapons, which, according to Eygi, were stones, sticks, iron bars, and home-made incendiary grenades.
 Eygi denied having anything to do with the event.

+Eygi wrote that "the mission of the PKK is to break Turkey to pieces, to separate Turkey.
+Do they want to form a Kurdistan?
+No!
+They want to form a United Armenia, a Greater Israel, and Christianised Anatolia".
+He stated that the PKK's entire leadership, and over 80% of their fighters, are crypto Jews rather than Kurds.

 Eygi was fiercely critical of Fethullah Gülen and the Gülen movement, and wrote much about what he believed their intentions were and which danger he believed they posed to the wellbeing of Turkey.
+He was threatened by members of the group on many occasions.

+Eygi was also generally critical of the Presidency of Religious Affairs (Diyanet) and the subjects it delivered on Friday prayer sermons.